The-Red-Serpent/Red-Teaming/Assembly/Registers.md

 ```

 ## Stack Pointer
-RSP (x64) / ESP (x86) is a CPU register that points to the top of the stack.Stack grows downwards in memory (toward smaller addresses).RSP always points to the most recent value pushed onto the stack.
+RSP (x64) / ESP (x86) is a CPU register that points to the top of the stack.
+Stack grows downwards in memory (toward smaller addresses).RSP always points to the most recent value pushed onto the stack.

 ## Base Pointer
 RBP (x64) / EBP (x86) is a CPU register that points to the start (base) of the current function’s stack frame.